 Our familiar patterns aren’t necessarily bad, but we there’s a consequence to limiting or movements.
 Over time, sticking to our familiar patterns can mean that our body starts to shut down access to other patterns.
 This can be neurological or physiological– neuronal pathways close down, or the tissue itself changes so that we’re not able to move in as many ways.
 This often happens so gradually that we don’t notice we’ve “lost” a movement until we attempt it.
 “I used to be able to do that,” we think, or, “man, it sucks getting older.”

 Changing these reflexive patterns takes time and a certain amount of diligence.
 Sometimes it’s a case of having to remind ourselves to do something differently– for example, I have to make an active effort to open a cupboard with my left hand.
 If we’re dealing with physiological changes, we might have to engage in more physical effort to create tissue change as we “rewire” the brain.
-There are many ways to approach this (with my clients, I use the Functional Range Conditioning System/Kinstretch to teach the body and brain how to work together to create the desired movement).
+There are many ways to approach this (with my clients, I use a variety of tools and methods to teach this in fun, accessible ways).

 In our next blog, we’ll take a look at the frustration that comes from trying to change patterns, and how we can leverage that to our own advantage.
 In the meantime, I’d love to hear from you.
 Can you think of an engrained pattern in your body– perhaps it’s something that’s just a habit, or the result of a long-ago injury?
 Have you tried to change it?
 What was that experience like?